shelbycobra/8MinEmpire/README.md

-# 8 Minute Empire Copy
+# 8 Minute Empire

 ## 1. DESCRIPTION

-8 Minute Empire Copy is a area control game via the console.
+8 Minute Empire is a area control game via the console.
 It is based on the board game by the same title.

 ## 2. RUNNING THE DRIVERS